ViVoce’s Winter Concerts

 Auditions are being held August & September, 2014

 Audition Requirements: In your audition, you will vocalize, so we can hear your voice and your range.
 You will sight read a little music (not difficult).
 And we’d like you to sing a song you know well, a cappella (folk song, hymn, aria, your choice, as long as not jazz/pop).

 Rehearsal Schedule: Monday evenings from 7:00 PM to 9:30 PM (September – June) at St. Michael & All Angels Episcopal Church, 1704 N.E.
 43rd Avenue.
 Rehearsals begin Monday, September 29, at 7 PM.
 Extra rehearsals may be added if needed.

-In January 2003, Portland Revels formed a group it called The Revels Singers.
+Giving voice to diverse cultural experiences through song and story: In January 2003, Portland Revels formed a group it called The Revels Singers.
 The group was comprised of 16 men and women, all of whom had been members of the Christmas Revels chorus.
 This group had four purposes: to create a singing group that could enjoy singing together year-round, to extend the Revels presence to the community all year; to offer Revels mission outreach; and to create a resource pool for year-round Revels events.
 The original group performed a repertoire of madrigals and other traditional music in Medieval and Renaissance costumes.
 Performance locations included the Portland Saturday Market, Portland Airport, and the Portland Rose Festival, and also in house concerts and at Portland Revels events.